JadeToweel/vs-code-snippets/README.md

 Files that start with `local` will not be committed to version control.
 For instance, you can keep your own personal snippets in, say, `local-rockstar.code-snippets` and `local-lisp.code-snippets`, and they won't be shared with others using this repo.

+Refer to the VS Code docs for guidance on [creating your own snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).